uvaai/ml1/30 week3/40 Chinese Room/content.md

 understand the concepts from Searle's paper and how they might apply to different solutions for the problem of sentiment analysis.

+Your assignment should be long enough to make a clear and cohesive argument for your point of view.
+In general, this tends to correspond with around 500 words.
+The minimum requirement for the assignment is 350 words.

+#### Peer review

+You are encouraged to swap writing assignments with other students, read them and share feedback with each other, both on the contents of the arguments and the structure of the writing.
+Writing a good text can be difficult and, especially after you rewrote something a couple of times, other people will generally see improvements that you can't spot anymore.
+So, make use of that and help each other out by exchanging feedback.